hyunyoungDA/hyunyoungDA/README.md

 | **Sep 2024 – Feb 2025** | Member of BDA 9th Cohort – Statistics & Modeling 1 | • Learned fundamental concepts of statistics and machine learning |
 | **Sep 2021 – Dec 2021** | Member of TellUS Club at Sungkyul University | • Delivered coding education using Scratch and Entry at Gunpo Elementary School |

+  ## 🏆 Competition
+  🥇 Winner of the GBSA NVIDIA AI Project Competition

   ## 🧱 Tech Stack